How To Get A Mortgage Preapproval

 What Is A Mortgage Preapproval?

 Preapproval is the process of determining how much money you can borrow to buy a home.
-To preapprove you, lenders look at your income, assets and credit to determine what loans you may be able to get approved for, how much you can borrow, and what your interest rate might be.
+To preapprove you, lenders look at your income, assets and credit score to determine what loans you may be able to get approved for, how much you can borrow and what your interest rate might be.